break-stuff/cem-tools/packages/vuejs-integration/README.md

 ### Types

-If your components were built using TypeScript, you should define a path to your type declarations to pass that type-safety on to the Vue.js project.
+If your components were built using TypeScript, the types should automatically be used when you reference the corresponding module.

 > _***NOTE:*** All type paths should be relative to the location specified in the `outdir` option._